Lepidoptera: Migration

 Lepidopteran migration is typically seasonal, as the insects moving to escape dry seasons or other disadvantageous conditions.
 Most lepidopterans that migrate are butterflies, and the distance travelled varies.
 Some butterflies that migrate include the mourning cloak, painted lady, American lady, red admiral, and the common buckeye.
 A notable species of moth that migrates long distances is the bogong moth.
 The most well-known migrations are those of the eastern population of the monarch butterfly from Mexico to northern United States and southern Canada, a distance of about 4000–4800 km.
 Other well-known migratory species include the painted lady and several of the danaine butterflies.
 Spectacular and large-scale migrations associated with the monsoons are seen in peninsular India.
 Migrations have been studied in more recent times using wing tags and stable hydrogen isotopes.

-Moths also undertake migrations, an example being the uraniids.
+Moths such as the uraniids migrate.
 Urania fulgens undergoes population explosions and massive migrations that may be not surpassed by any other insect in the Neotropics.
 In Costa Rica and Panama, the first population movements may begin in July and early August and depending on the year, may be very massive, continuing unabated for as long as five months.